Last Updated on 2 years by Publishing Team

 The COVID-19 vaccine is injected into your upper arm.

-Yes, the approved vaccines are only given as two injections at the upper arm.
+Yes, the approved vaccines are given as 2 injections at an interval of 8-12 weeks at the upper arm of an individual.

-Each person will receive 2 doses of the vaccine, with the 2nd dose received 8-12 weeks after having the 1st dose.
+- For AstraZeneca vaccines, Each individual will receive 2 doses of the vaccine, with the 2nd dose received 8-12 weeks 8 weeks after having the 1st dose.

 For those that take similar medications routinely, you should continue your medications as prescribed.

 No pork or other animal-derived ingredients are contained in the Oxford AstraZeneca vaccine.
 The Oxford AstraZeneca vaccine has ethanol listed as an ingredient, but this is in amounts lower than found in natural foods.